rhrashal/SOLID_Principles_Example/README.md

 ## SOLID Principles in C#

-“Good software architecture is like a good friend: it supports you, listens to you, and helps you achieve your goals.
-The SOLID principles provide the blueprint for building these kinds of relationships between your code components.”
+Good software architecture is like a good friend: it supports you, listens to you, and helps you achieve your goals.
+The SOLID principles provide the blueprint for building these kinds of relationships between your code components.

 The SOLID principles are an acronym for five key design principles: